Vargas Vidot

-José Antonio "Chaco" Vargas Vidot (born May 22, 1954), better known simply by his two last names Vargas Vidot, is a Puerto Rican doctor of medicine, philanthropist, and politician focused on drug rehabilitation.
+José Antonio "Chaco" Vargas Vidot (born May 22, 1954), better known simply by his two last names Vargas Vidot, is a Puerto Rican doctor of medicine focused on drug rehabilitation, philanthropist, and politician who has served as a member of the Puerto Rico Senate since 2017.
 His community service is channeled throughout his organization, Iniciativa Comunitaria (Community Initiative) which provides free health care to drug addicts in Puerto Rico.
 In 2016, Vargas Vidot became the first independent candidate elected to the Senate of Puerto Rico.

 Early life and education

 José Vargas Vidot was born in San Juan, Puerto Rico.
 He was raised in the communities of La Perla and Puerta de Tierra.
 Vargas Vidot completed his pre-medical studies at the Interamerican University of Puerto Rico.
 In 1986, he obtained the degree of doctor of medicine in the school of Medicine of the Universidad Eugenio María de Hostos in Santo Domingo, Dominican Republic.

 Career

 Near the end of the 1980s, José Vargas Vidot worked for the public health system, in the Immunology Center of the Family Health Center in Cataño.
 From 1986 to 1991, he worked as coordinator of experimental clinical trials, while also collaborating with the Office for AIDS Affairs.
 He was also part of an investigation program destined to define the prevalence of the illness in Puerto Rico.
 In 1990, Vargas Vidot and a group of AIDS patients started a project to educate fellow patients about alternative treatment.